Axway/amplify-central/content/en/docs/connect_manage_environ/connect_ibm_api_connect/_index.md

 * Select the `Catalog settings` link on the Catalog's page
 * Save the Catalog Name value to use when setting up your agents

+### Consumer Organization Settings

+In order for the agent to provision access in the IBM API Connect catalog the agent will need to have a user which owns any of the created consumer organizations.

+To find the registry name follow these steps:

+* Log into IBM API Connect
+* Click the Resources (file cabinet) icon on the left navigation bar
+* Select `User registries`
+* Click the user registry that will be used
+* Find the registry name on the page

+Additionally a username, which will own all consumer organizations must also be determined.

 ### Analytics Server Name or ID

 The IBM API Connect traceability agent is able to track transactions for APIs by querying a specific Analytics Server in your IBM API Connect installation.